 Unlocking the potential of AI in manufacturing with machine teaching and deep reinforcement learning

-In most continuous manufacturing scenarios, equipment is typically controlled by low level controllers whose setpoints are given either by human operators or through Advanced Process Control (APC) systems in real time.
-This standard approach comes with inherent limitations that can keep a manufacturing line from reaching maximum efficiency and throughput while maintaining standard of quality.
+In most continuous manufacturing scenarios, the equipment is typically controlled by low-level controllers whose setpoints are given either by human operators or through Advanced Process Control (APC) systems in real-time.
+This standard approach comes with inherent limitations that can keep a manufacturing line from reaching maximum efficiency and throughput while maintaining a standard of quality.

-Much of the challenge in optimizing control methods is often due to overall process complexity.
+Many of the challenges in optimizing control methods are often due to overall process complexity.

 Fortunately, recent developments in a specific type of AI – deep reinforcement learning – now opens new opportunities to optimize production processes using self-learning strategies for AI.
 Machine teaching is one approach that makes reinforcement learning more accessible by leveraging the knowledge and insights of subject matter experts to help train the model.

-Deep reinforcement learning as potential solution for process control optimization
+Deep reinforcement learning as a potential solution for process control optimization

 Deep reinforcement learning (DRL) is a machine learning method that involves the training of a software agent to learn how to act in an optimized way.
 To do this, the agent is trained via trial and error interactions with an environment.
 The learning is “reinforced” as it begins to correlate certain actions and calibrations with desired results.
 Reinforcement learning is a powerful tool, but it’s often difficult to effectively use as a solution for complex manufacturing processes.